microsoft/TypeScript/doc/spec.md

 ## <a name="6.5"/>6.5 Generic Functions

 A function implementation may include type parameters in its signature (section [3.9.2.1](#3.9.2.1)) and is then called a ***generic function***.
-Type parameters provide a mechanism for expressing relationships between parameter and return types in call operations.
+Type parameters provide a mechanism for expressiong relationships between parameter and return types in call operations.
 Type parameters have no run-time representation—they are purely a compile-time construct.

 Type parameters declared in the signature of a function implementation are in scope in the signature and body of that function implementation.